The-Marcy-Lab-School/swe-2-1-closures/README.md

 Write a function that returns the sum of all numbers that are multiples of the given factor.
 (Check the tests to see how we expect the function to behave!)

-> In Math, a number A is a "multiple" of another number B if the number A can be evenly divided by the number B. For example, 9 is a multiple of 3 because 9 can be divided by 3 with no remainder.
+> In Math, a number `A` is a "multiple" of another number `B` if the number `A` can be evenly divided by the number `B`.
+For example, 9 is a multiple of 3 because 9 can be divided by 3 with no remainder.
 We call the smaller number the "factor", as in "3 is a factor of 9".

 It may not be obvious why this is utilizing closures, but it is!
 Think about how!